Pedro Abrunhosa: 1984–1994: Early career

 In 1984, he went to Madrid to study with double-bass player Todd Coolman and with musicians Joe Hunt, Wallace Rooney, Gerry Niewood and Steve Brown.
 In that same year, he finished the General Course of Composition in the "Conservatório de Música do Porto" and started studying double-bass with Alejandro Erlich Oliva.

 In 1985, returning to Spain, he took part in the International Jazz Seminar, and worked again with Todd Coolman, Billy Hart, Bill Dobbins, David Schnitter, Jack Walrath and Steve Brown.
 In that same year, together with Spanish guitar player Joaquin Iglesias, he founded the quartet "Banda de Bolso".

 In 1986, he returned to Spain to participate in the third International Jazz Seminar in Seville where he played with Bob Moses, Chip Jackson, Brad Hartfield, Hoku Kim and Stan Strickland.
-In Portugal, later that year, he participated in the Seminars of Direction and Interpretation of the Big Band.
+In Portugal, later that year, he participated in the Seminars of Direction and Interpretation of the Big band.
 He was chosen as the double-bass player of the newly formed orchestra.
 He also participated in two other Jazz Seminars with Danish saxophonist John Tchicai and bassist Peter Danstrup and the American musicians Paul Motian, Bill Frisell, and Joe Lovano.

-In 1987, he worked with David Liebman, Billy Hart, Ron McClure and Richard Beirach in Barcelona.
+In 1987, he worked with Dave Liebman, Billy Hart, Ron McClure and Richie Beirach in Barcelona.
 For one year, he taught double-bass at the Jazz School of Hot-Club in Lisbon.
 He also directed and produced the program "Até Jazz" in the "Rádio Clube do Porto".
 Later on, he joined Boulou Ferré, Ramon Cardo, Frankie Rose, Vicent Penasse and Tommy Halferty and extensively toured Portugal and throughout Europe.
 Additionally, he joined the Teacher's Quartet of Hot-Club of Portugal and Carlos Martin's Quartet.

 He composed and recorded the music for the films "Amour en Latin", directed by Serge Abramovic, "Adão e Eva" directed by Joaquim Leitão, and "Novo Mundo".
 He was awarded Best Soundtrack at the Madrid Film Festival for the latter.
 He also composed the music for the theatrical pieces "Possessos de Amor", "A Teia", and "O Aniversário da Infanta" (Oscar Wilde).
 He composed the soundtrack to the video "150 Anos do Bonfim".

 He co-founded the Jazz School of Porto, where he taught Harmony, Auditive Training and Group Music, during three years.
 He assembled and has conducted the orchestra of the Jazz School of Porto, concomitantly, composing most of its arrangements.

 He was a teacher at the Higher Arts School of Porto (Cine-Video area), where lectured on the Formation and Analysis of the Soundtrack and at the Caius Music School on Group Music and Musical Production.

-He formed and directed the Cool Jazz Orchestra, a musical group essentially devoted to Rhythm & Blues.
+He formed and directed the Cool Jazz Orchestra, a musical group essentially devoted to Rhythm and blues.
 After three years of intense work it became "Pedro Abrunhosa e a Máquina do Som", performing original pieces, all of which were composed by Pedro Abrunhosa.